4.9. Focus Search¶

 4.9.2.
 Limitations¶

-in more complex cases only a local minimum is found
+in more complex cases, only a local minimum is found, but not the global one

 4.9.3.
 Usage¶

-passing the focus mode and a starting position.
+takes the focus mode and a starting position as parameters.

 res, fsdict = RT.focus_search("RMS Spot Size", 12.09)

-focus_search returns two results, where the first one is a scipy.optimize.OptimizeResult
+This function returns a two-element tuple, where the first one is a scipy.optimize.OptimizeResult

-By default, rays from all sources are used to focus_search.
+By default, the focus search includes rays from all sources.

 Optionally a source_index parameter can be provided to limit the search to a specific ray source.